In 2022, tuition for full-time students at College of the Holy Cross was $57,600 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Holy Cross undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,684 of the 2,997 undergrads enrolled received financial aid.
+In 2022, 1,547 of the 3,138 undergrads enrolled received financial aid.
 Holy Cross meets 100% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.